The Best Mouse to Prevent Carpal Tunnel: What to Look For and Why It Matters

 Are vertical mice or trackball mice better for carpal tunnel prevention?

-How long does it take to see symptom improvement after switching to an ergonomic mouse?
+How long does it take to see improvement after switching to an ergonomic mouse?

 Should I use a wrist rest while using an ergonomic mouse?

-No. Wrist rests are intended for pauses in activity, not for use during active mousing.
-Resting while clicking compresses the carpal tunnel from below.
-Instead, keep your wrist floating and move from your elbow and shoulder to reduce strain on the median nerve and prevent chronic compression.
+No. Wrist rests are best used during pauses, not during active mousing.
+During use, keep your wrist floating and move from the elbow and shoulder to avoid compressing the wrist from below.

 Contour Design® Team